czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 }
 ```

 For me the simple code above is already loosing clarity about the domain because the aggregate root is just a single class.
-Some domain entities tend to be very complex and with all the Handle methods the code can easily grow to thousands of lines.
+Some domain entities tend to be very complex and with all the Handle methods the code can easily grow to too many lines of code.

-Also with ES comes other complications.
+ES includes more complications.

 - snapshots because you cannot keep loading the full list of events on any change of state
-- event versions because the business requiremts just keep changing
+- event versions because the business requirements just keep changing
 - read models because you cannot read from the domain data directly

-ES in my opinion is not worth it, at least not in C#.
+ES in my opinion is not worth it because of the complexities and architecting required.

 ## Collective rules

 DDD breaks when you consider collective rules.
 One of the typical examples is unique constraint on user emails - in other words, a business requirement that user should have unique emails.

 How do you do that?
-Let's look at what the internet is saying.
+Let's look at what the DDD evangelists are saying.

 ### [SoftwareEngineering - Is there an elegant way to check unique constraints on domain object attributes without moving business logic into service layer?](https://softwareengineering.stackexchange.com/questions/318705/is-there-an-elegant-way-to-check-unique-constraints-on-domain-object-attributes?rq=1)